-o For all employees hired on October 16, 2014 or later,2 the employee's status as full-time, seasonal, part-time, or variable hour under the ACA must be made at the employee's start date.
-These terms are defined below.

-Hours will be tracked and aggregated across the agencies.
+- o For all employees hired on October 16, 2014 or later, a determination must be made at an employee's start date whether an employee is a full-time, seasonal, part-time, or variable hour employee under the ACA.
+These terms are defined below. - Hours will be tracked and aggregated across the Employer.
 If employees work in more than one position covered by this policy (see Exhibit A), their hours of service will be combined to determine their status.

-The first Standard Measurement Period began on October 15, 2014.
-All employees on the payroll as of that date were measured using that Standard Measurement Period to determine their status as full-time or not under the ACA for the January 1, 2016-December 31, 2016 Stability Period.
-Certain employees hired after that date who are considered seasonal, part-time, and variable-hour employees were/are placed in initial measurement periods before determination of their full-time status.
+The agency/institution for whom the employee works the most hours will be responsible for reporting the total hours.